After rounds of tornadoes across the South, storm threatens North Carolina, Virginia and Florida next - KESQ

 Multiple rounds of severe and deadly weather have gripped the South in recent days — killing at least three people.

-The region saw at least 53 tornadoes this week alone coupled with strong storms that killed at least two people as well as damaged homes and businesses across multiple states.
+The region saw at least 62 tornadoes this week alone coupled with strong storms that damaged homes and businesses across multiple states.

 On Wednesday, two tornadoes were seen around Valdosta, Georgia, during the evening hours.